react-navigation/react-navigation.github.io/docs/partial-overlay.md

 ---
-id: modals-without-stacknavigator
+id: partial-overlay
-title: Modals without a stack
-sidebar_label: Modals without a stack
+title: Partial overlays
+sidebar_label: Partial overlays
 ---

+like a tooltip, menu from navbar, etc.

 ## Why do we even need navigators?